mkenniston/chronian/docs/design.md

 Choose names that are (1) clear, and (2) short.

-Although the Chronian model uses the terms ChronLine and ChronPoint, identifiers within the **chronian** library shorten those to "line" and "point".
+Although the Chronian model uses the terms ChronLine and ChronPoint to avoid any possible confusion, inside the **chronian** library itself there is no ambiguity so we use the shorter "line" and "point".

 Converting a TypeA object to a TypeB object using instance methods: